Artemsav/Vkontakte-comics/README.md

 ## Project description

 Script for downloading a random comic from the site [xkcd](xkcd.com) and automatically uploading it to public in [VK](vk.com/)
+To run the script please type in console:

 ```bash
 python main.py